-- Positive : indicates that the instrument triggers on the positive runt pulse. - Negative: triggers on the negative runt pulse.
+- Positive: indicates that the instrument triggers on the positive runt pulse. - Negative : triggers on the negative runt pulse.

-Sets the Runt trigger condition in the When menu.
+Set the Runt trigger condition in the When item.

-- None: indicates not setting the trigger condition of Runt trigger. - >: triggers when the runt pulse width is greater than the lower limit of pulse width.
+- None: indicates not setting the trigger condition of Runt trigger. - >: triggers when the runt pulse width is greater the Lower limit of pulse width.
 Click or tap the input field of Lower to set the minimum pulse width of Runt trigger with the pop-up numeric keypad.
-You can also use the specified knob to set it. - <: triggers when the runt pulse width is smaller than the upper limit of pulse width.
+You can also use the corresponding multifunction knob to modify the value. - <: triggers when the runt pulse width is smaller than the upper limit of pulse width.
 Click or tap the input field of Upper to set the maximum pulse width of Runt trigger with the pop-up numeric keypad.
-You can also use the specified knob to set it. - < >: triggers when the runt pulse width is greater than the lower limit and smaller than the upper limit of pulse width.
-Click or tap input field of Upper and Lower respectively to set the maximum and minimum pulse width of Runt trigger with the pop-up numeric keypad.
-You can also use the specified knob to set them respectively.
+You can also use the corresponding multifunction knob to modify the value. - < >: triggers when the runt pulse width is greater than the lower limit and smaller than the upper limit of pulse width.
+Click or tap the input field of Upper to set the maximum pulse width of Runt trigger with the pop-up numeric keypad.
+Click or tap the input field of Lower to set the minimum pulse width of Runt trigger with the pop-up numeric keypad.
+You can also use the corresponding multifunction knob to modify the maximum and minimum pulse width.
 The lower limit of the pulse width must be smaller than the upper limit.